Chalz20/chalz-portfolio/README.md

 # chalz-portfolio
-Just a simple portfolio to showcase my projects
+Just a simple portfolio to showcase my project